yufuin/onnxruntime-web-on-extension/README.md

 npm run build
 ```

-The extension package is built in `REPOSITORY_ROOT/ext/dist` directory.
+The built extension is located in the `REPOSITORY_ROOT/ext/dist` directory.
+To test the extension, load the built directory as an unpacked extension on your browser and open the service_worker console.

 ## Test Environment
 To build extension: